python/cpython/Doc/library/gettext.rst

 .. function:: translation(domain[, localedir[, languages[, class_[, fallback[, codeset]]]]])

    Return a :class:`Translations` instance based on the *domain*, *localedir*, and *languages*, which are first passed to :func:`find` to get a list of the associated :file:`.mo` file paths.
 Instances with identical :file:`.mo` file names are cached.
 The actual class instantiated is either *class_* if provided, otherwise :class:`GNUTranslations`.
 The class's constructor must take a single file object argument.
-If provided, *codeset* will change the charset used to encode translated strings.
+If provided, *codeset* will change the charset used to encode translated strings in the :meth:`lgettext` and :meth:`lngettext` methods.

    If multiple files are found, later files are used as fallbacks for earlier ones.
    To allow setting the fallback, :func:`copy.copy` is used to clone each